Cover Image for The Truth About the Future of Berkshire Hathaway Stock (and Why I’m Not Worried)

 When Warren Buffett announced his plan to step down as CEO of Berkshire Hathaway, the investing world stopped to take a deep breath.
 For nearly 60 years, Buffett has delivered shareholders an average annual return of 20%.
 That's turned countless ordinary investors into multimillionaires and cemented his legacy as one of the greatest investors of all time.

-Let’s unpack what comes next for Berkshire Hathaway, who will lead the company, and what history tells us about the stock’s future.
+The market is observing the transition to a post-Warren Buffett era as Greg Abel took over as CEO at the beginning of 2026.
+Let's unpack what comes next for Berkshire Hathaway, who will lead the company, and what history tells us about the stock's future.

 Buffett Built a Business to Last